assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

 SHOULD support the Time field.

-If timestamping is not supported by a peer it MUST always set the Time field value to 0 in all packets sent.
+If timestamping is not supported by a peer it MUST always set the Time field value to 0 for all packets sent.
 Peers that support timestamping MUST set the Time field value to 1 in the first message (M1 for a clients and M2 for a server).
 For all subsequent messages the Time field value MUST be set to the number of milliseconds since the first